LeadWoods0902/DandD_Nightmare_Plague/Boons of the Sea.md

 ## Level 4 - Cleansing Bathe ( 1 Essence)
 Invoke the purifying properties of water to cleanse yourself or an ally.
-As an action, expend 1 Genasi Essence to remove one condition (such as grappled, restrained, or blinded) from yourself or a creature you touch.
+As an action, expend 1 Genasi Essence to remove one condition (such as blinded, deafened, poisoned, burning) from yourself or a creature you touch.